-- 7.4 The LD/LS or designate shall monitor the results of PT and participate in the documentation of corrective actions, where required. - 7.5 The LD/LS or designate shall systematically monitor and evaluate the quality and appropriateness of the laboratory's contribution to patient care.
+- 7.4 The LD/LS or designate shall monitor the results of PT and participate in the documentation of corrective actions, where required. - 7.5 Satisfactory verification of the performance of unmodified commercial tests, validation of modified commercial tests and lab developed tests must be in place before introducing a new test or replacing an existing test. - 7.6 The LD/LS or designate shall systematically monitor and evaluate the quality and appropriateness of the laboratory's contribution to patient care.
 When the program identifies systematic problems, the designated personnel shall take appropriate corrective actions.

-7.6 Reagents
+7.7 Reagents